Insert Salvaging & Cryogenic Treatment

-Insert Salvaging is performed primarily utilizing a cryogenic process.
+Insert Salvaging is primarily performed by utilizing a cryogenic process.
 Our engineers have designed and built specialized machines for salvaging a wide variety of parts.
 When the use of a salvaging machine is not feasible, other individualized techniques are required.
 Cryogenic treatment is one of the ways insert salvaging is used, and is accomplished by using liquid nitrogen.
 Through the cryogenic treatment process the rubber or plastic molded part can be cryogenically frozen either in an automatic, machine-based process or by hand, if extra care is needed for delicate parts.

 At Arrow Cryogenics insert salvaging occurs most often when inserted metal pieces need to be extracted from molded plastic and rubber parts.
 When a part is being manufactured, occasionally during the molding process, a defect will occur in a part that is not detected until several parts have been made.
 This results in a run of unusable parts and a potential loss for the molding company.
 Depending on the situation, and potential part loss, it may be wiser for a company to utilize insert salvaging using cryogenic treatment rather than starting from scratch with a whole new production run.

 An example of insert salvaging is the reclamation of the metal part of a screwdriver from its molded plastic handle.
 In the event of a defect in the screwdriver’s handle, it may be more cost-effective for the customer to salvage the metal part from the plastic, than to order new metal parts and wait for them to be shipped out and made into replacements.

-Our customers evaluate the cost to have us salvage the inserts out of the parts versus purchasing new inserts.
+Our customers can evaluate their situation and make a cost to cost analysis of cryogenic treatment insert salvaging versus purchasing new inserts.
 Often, it’s clear that salvaging an insert is more cost effective than purchasing an entirely new insert.
-Call Arrow Cryogenics today for more information on how we can help you efficiently salvage your valuable inserts and parts.

 Arrow Cryogenics also offers: